codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 toc: true
 ---

-Codefresh contains first class Docker registry support.
+Codefresh contains first-class Docker registry support.
 This means that you don't need to manually write `docker login` and `docker pull/push` commands inside pipelines.
 You use instead declarative YAML and all credential configuration is configured centrally once.

 ## Viewing Docker images